Fees applying to all new tenancies from 1st June 2019

 The Application Process

 We use a referencing agent to carry out checks on all of our prospective tenants.
-Our fees are fixed at £300 for up to 2 tenants and 1 guarantor (if required and ordered at the same time).
-Any additional tenants or guarantors are charged at £60 each.
+Our fees are £100 for the first applicant, and £60 per additional applicants and guarantors.
 Prior to referencing, we will ask any prospective tenant to fill out a questionnaire to assess your initial suitability for the property.
 Once satisfactory and referencing is underway, the fees are not refundable, unless the property is withdrawn from the market by the landlord.
 Once referencing is completed and passed, there is an admin and move out fee applied to each tenancy, and the cost varies dependant upon the size of the property.
 Please refer to the property details for full information.

 In order to rent one of our property’s you need to meet certain criteria.